Slovaks begin mass testing in virus hotspots as cases surge

-DOLNY KUBIN, Slovakia, Oct 23 (Reuters) - Thousands of Slovaks lined up to be tested for the coronavirus in the country’s worst-affected areas on Friday, taking part in a pilot programme that will eventually go nationwide.
+DOLNY KUBIN, Slovakia (Reuters) - Thousands of Slovaks lined up to be tested for the coronavirus in the country’s worst-affected areas on Friday, taking part in a pilot programme that will eventually go nationwide.

 The government hopes the antigen tests, along with a partial lockdown, can help control a sharp rise in infections.